apache/cassandra-java-driver/driver-examples/tycho/README.md

 1. Build the project with Tycho at least once in order for the local P2 installation to be created.
 2. Import the projects via File -> Import... -> Existing projects into Workspace.
 3. Set the JDK compliance level for all projects to 1.7.
-4. Open the file  `com.datastax.driver.examples.equinox.target` and make it the active target platform for your workspace by clicking on "Set as Target Platform".
+4. Open the file  `driver-examples-rcp.target` and make it the active target platform for your workspace by clicking on "Set as Target Platform".

 To run the tests, right-click on `MailboxServiceTest` and choose Run... -> JUnit Plugin Test.